uw-cssa/cssawisc.github.io/README.md

 You can visit the website at [cssawisc.com](https://cssawisc.com) or [uw-cssa.github.io](http://uw-cssa.github.io)

 ### Developers
-You you want to contribute to this website, either in contents or design, please send an email to me instead of open a PR.
+If you want to contribute to this website, either in contents or design, please send an email to me instead of open a PR.
 **This repo only allows software pushes from the Portus website engine.**

 ### Todo
-The current todo kanboard is live at [board.rongyi.blog](http://board.rongyi.blog/public/board/c6a0bb07821932bcc6f243ca143af081b95c44654fca5f57174c97f1d82d)
+The current todo kanboard is live at [Gitlab](https://gitlab.com/LER0ever/uw-cssa/boards?=)

 ### Bug?
-If you find something wrong with the website, please either [file a bug report](https://github.com/uw-cssa/uw-cssa.github.io/issues/new) or [Contact Me](https://rongyi.blog/contact)
+If you find something wrong with the website, please either [file a bug report](https://gitlab.com/LER0ever/uw-cssa/issues/new) or [Contact Me](https://rongyi.blog/contact)

 ### License
 The website production codebase is licensed under the term of AGPL V3.
 For Fun.